 While the vast majority of dog bites fall under the category of California civil law, there are cases where the owner of the dog that has bitten or attacked another person can face criminal charges.

-Even without facing criminal charges, a California dog owner can get in serious trouble with the law if his or her dog caused permanent scarring, disfiguration, amputation, or other serious bodily injuries to another person.
+Even without facing criminal charges, a California dog owner can get in serious trouble with the law if his or her dog causes permanent scarring, disfiguration, amputation, or other serious bodily injuries to another person.

-Our Los Angeles dog bites attorney at Law Offices of Howard Craig Kornberg says that criminal charges can be filed by state officials in California in addition to a civil lawsuit from the injured victim.
+Our Los Angeles dog bites attorney at Law Offices of Howard Kornberg says that criminal charges can be filed by state officials in California in addition to a civil lawsuit from the injured victim.

 So in which circumstances are dog bites handled by state officials who can proceed with charging a dog owner with a criminal offense?
-Criminal charges can be filed against a dog owner only if the victim or his/her experienced dog bites attorney in Los Angeles or elsewhere in California reports the incident to the police.
+Criminal charges can be filed against a dog owner only if the victim or his/her experienced dog bite attorney in Los Angeles or elsewhere in California reports the incident to the police.

 In order to file criminal charges against a dog owner whose dog has bitten or attacked another person, that dog must meet California’s legal definition of a “dangerous” or “vicious” dog.